Red squirrel conservation project

 The reds are considerably smaller and often have long tufts to their ears.
 Greys always have small, rounded ears and have white hairs along the edge of the tail, giving the tail a halo.

-Below are some places where you can go and spot a red squirrel in Cumbria.
+Below is a list of where you can go and spot a red squirrel at our nature reserves

 Argill Woods Nature Reserve, near Brough